imagej/imagej.github.io/pages/Writing_plugins.md

 ### Plugin priority

 When plugins are retrieved from a [Context](Writing_plugins#The_Context "wikilink") it's possible to get more than one match.
 In these cases, the plugin classes are returned in order of the **priority** of the class's [@Plugin annotation](https://github.com/scijava/scijava-common/blob/scijava-common-2.47.0/src/main/java/org/scijava/plugin/Plugin.java#L108-L129).
-Priorities are simply double values; as a starting point, priority constants can be used from the {% include github org='scijava' repo='scijava-common' tag='scijava-common-2.47.0' source='org/scijava/Priority.java' label='Priority' %} class.
+Priorities are simply double values; as a starting point, priority constants can be used from the {% include github org='scijava ' repo='scijava-common ' tag='scijava-common-2.47.0 ' source='org/scijava/Priority.java ' label='Priority ' %} class.

 For example, given the following plugins: